 Flow provides object-level permissions.

-In general, we recommend you create an API service account rather than mapping the API to an individual.
-Typically, you name that service account something generic like API_SERVICE_ACCOUNT.
+In general, you should create an API service account rather than mapping the API to an individual.
+Typically, you name that service account something generic like

-View Rights are a key feature in Flow to control the depth of information a user can see in our interface.
-To learn more about View Rights in general, visit types of view rights.
+View Rights are a key feature in Flow to control the depth of information a user can see in Flow's interface.
+To learn more about View Rights, visit types of view rights.

 If you wish to restrict or control that access, you must enforce it at the client level.
 This is in part why we strongly recommend you use a service account.

-Step 3: On the User detail page, under the Access tab click on Administration
+- On the User detail page, click the Access tab.

-Step 4: Once you’re there, select the API-related role(s) and permissions you want to assign to the user:
+- In the Access tab, select any API-related roles and permissions you want to assign to the user:

-API access – List of APIs (objects) from which users can request data.
-If the user will access the Flow API from a REST client or use an application to integrate Flow data, they will need an API key.
+- In the API access tab, select the APIs objects from which users can request data.
+If the user accesses the Flow API from a REST client or uses an application to integrate Flow data, they need an API key.
 See Authentication.